bmds-researchsoftware/db-deidentify/README.md

 All project-specific configuration occurs in this file.
 Each project has a `fields.yml` file in its project directory.
 The top-level structure of the file is a sequence.
 This sequence is loaded into an array at runtime.
 Each map in the sequence corresponds to a particular database field (table-column combination) that needs to be deidentified.
-The first map is a special case.
-It is ignored by the application, so you can put any YAML content inside of it, such as anchors.
+Any top-level map with the name `ignore:` will be ignored at runtime, so you can put any YAML content there, such as anchors.

-Each field must have the following key-value pairs
+Each not-ignored top-level map must have the following key-value pairs
 * `name:` Any text you like to describe the field
 * `table:` The database table containing the field
 * `column:` The column containing the field